rob-blackbourn/jetblack-fixparser/README.md

 contains a number of such files in the `/etc` folder in `YAML` format.
 There is also a *QuickFix* loader.

+The YAML format makes use of defaults.
+All message fields default to type `field`, so only `group` and `component` fields need to be explicitly specified.
+Also all message fields are consider optional, non-optional fields must be marked as `required: true`.

 ## Usage

 To decode a FIX bytes buffer -